BardicDefense/purple-hack/README.md

 ### Fishing

 Using a fishing pole, hook, and something for bait, fishing is possible in any hex which contains a lake or river.
-Successful fishing provides 2d6 rations.
+Successful fishing provides 1d10 rations.

 ### Foraging

 Plants and mushrooms can be found in many hexes.
-Successful foraging provides 1d6 fresh rations (1d4 in winter, 1d8 in autumn).
+Successful foraging provides 1d6 fresh poor-quality rations (1d4 in winter, 1d8 in autumn).
 Rare and magical herbs may also turn up in the harvest.

 ### Hunting

 Successful hunting means that the party has crept up on game animals, and must then attempt to kill them.
 The party has surprise and beginning combat 1d4 x 30' away from the quarry.
-A successful hunt yields fresh rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HP for large.
+A successful hunt yields fresh common-quality rations based on the HP of game animals killed: 1 ration per HP for small animals, 2 rations per HP for medium, and 4 rations per HP for large.

 ## Weather

-At the start of each day, the referee rolls 1d8 (the travel die) and 1d6 (the combat die).
+At the start of each day, the referee rolls 2d6 on a seasonal weather table.

-On a roll of 1 on the travel die, heavy rain, snow, a sandstorm, or other similar natural environmental hindrance appropriate to the terrain occurs, and the party's travel points are reduced by 2.
-If rain is falling, the good roads hex terrain bonus does not apply that day to dirt roads (most of them), as they are rapidly reduced to mud.

-On a roll of 1 on the combat die, strong winds occur: apply the poor conditions modifier to outdoor missile attacks that day, and _Fog_, _Stinking Cloud_, _Cloudkill_ and any similar effects do not function outdoors.

-If both dice show a 1, then visibility is poor: the distance at which encounters occur is halved, and the chanced of getting lost while traveling off-road is increased by 1.
+Some weather impedes travel (reducing the party's travel points by 2), while other weather brings poor visibility (halving the outdoor encounter distance and increases the chance of getting lost while travelling off-road) or wet conditions (making it harder to start a campfire).

 ## Wilderness Random Encounters